nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```
-To clear the plans scheduled for Monday, enter the following command:
+To clear the plan scheduled on Monday, enter the following command:
 ```
 > schedule /clear 1
 ```